We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Ultimately the suggested images feature is great for getting an idea of the type of images used in high-ranking posts — but not for sourcing images.
 I’d prefer to see a direct integration with a royalty-free image site like Unsplash: this would give you images that you could actually use without problems in your posts.

-There’s one more aspect of the content generator tool to consider, and a very important one: its ‘Write with AI‘ button.
+There’s one more aspect of the blogpost generator tool to consider, and a very important one: its ‘Write with AI‘ button.

 Located at the top of the copywriting window, beside the general formatting options, when clicked this inserts copy that GrowthBar’s algorithm reckons is relevant to your topic into your post.

-The best way to the Write with AI button it is to add a heading and then click it.
+The best way to the Write with AI button it is to add a new heading (or highlight an existing one) and then click it.

 Here’s what I got when I added a H2 of ‘3 Facts about Dublin’ to my test article: